hazer-hazer/Jacy-Dev-Book/_docs/how-to-run.md

   * `entries` - Prints what syntax units parser enters and leave
   * `all` - Prints `entries` and also special much info about skipping, etc.

-**Boolean arguments**
+**Boolean options**

 * `--dev` - enables dev mode: all logs will be printed including `dev`-level logs and new logs will be added.
 Generally just produces more debug info everywhere.
+* `--dev-full` - (depends on `--dev`) - Enable all development logs and (maybe) some additional info emitting.
+You still can disable something using specific option, e.g. `--dev-full --dev-print source=no`. `--dev-full` does not enable "extra" options like `--parser-extra-debug`.

-**Explicit Boolean argument value**
+**Explicit Boolean option value**

 What if you want to set bool-arg to `false`?
 Let's imagine that `--dev` is set by default (it is not anyway).
 There is the pretty same syntax for bool-args as for key-value args.